Grocery stores are starting to end hazard pay, but grocery workers are still getting sick

 Even if Kroger’s Thank You Pay extends for a few more weeks, grocery store workers and the UFCW union expect this pandemic, and its risk to these workers, to continue for months.
 Perrone says the actual number of grocery workers killed by COVID-19 is likely higher than 68, but that the union only has their own numbers to go off of, and they have no statistics from non-union grocery stores, such as Trader Joe’s.
 “As far as retail food, we think there’s probably many more than the 68,” he says.
 “It’s the 68 that are associated with our membership at this time.”

-“Sales are up 30% over what they were last year, and sales per man hours are up, which means productivity is up.
+“Sales are up 30% over what they were last year, and sales per man-hours are up, which means productivity is up.
 It should not matter if we alienate a few customers about whether or not they’re going to wear a mask,” Perrone says.
 “If they’re not going to protect our workers over the hazards that they face, then they ought to pay them for the hazards they’re facing.”